Oda615/flare-up/README.md

 ## 🇬🇧 ENGLISH

 Bash script to update A records in Cloudflare using your current public IP.
-Ideal for servers with dynamic IPs like Proxmox, home servers or remote environments.
+Ideal for servers with dynamic IPs like Proxmox, home servers, or dynamic network environments.

 This script detects the current public IP, auto-detects the proper DNS zone from Cloudflare, and updates (or creates) the relevant A records.
-It preserves the proxy state and logs actions with timestamps.
+It also preserves the proxy status and logs operations with timestamps.
+Now supports bilingual output: Spanish or English.

 ---